-Ruby on Rails is the most popular open-source web application framework.
+Ruby on Rails (sometimes RoR) is the most popular open-source web application framework.

 It’s built with the Ruby programming language.

-You can use Rails to help you build applications, from simple to complex, there is no limits to what you can accomplish using Rails!
+You can use Rails to help you build applications, from simple to complex, there are no limits to what you can accomplish with Rails!

 What is a framework?

 A framework is a collection of code, tools & utilities that give you a specific structure to work with when you’re writing software.

 This structure makes your code more organized.

 Your work becomes easy when you learn to use it correctly.

 Rails helps you build websites.